FEEDING THE MASSES

 It gets better than that.
 Every family that signs up as a member has the opportunity to get completely free skills classes, debt counselling, mental health therapy and support, access to our youth work, and more.
 We believe in working with people to help them break free from poverty - for good.

-The Community Grocery launched in September 2020 in Wythenshawe, and has already been so popular that we have opened another in Salford, with plans to open at least 12 more through 2021.
+The Community Grocery launched in September 2020 in Wythenshawe, and has already been so popular that we have opened eight more around the UK, with plans to open at least 12 more through 2021.

 Find out more, or sign up as a member, at www.communitygrocery.org.uk